 The whole point of this is to have the excess whey in the yogurt drip out into the bowl, because it will give you that creamy and not runny texture that we are looking for.
 Which means, letting the whey drip takes a good deal of time.
 You can leave it out on the counter (like any cultured dairy product), but I prefer to set it in the fridge while I let it do its thing.

-*Update 01/06/17, some folks have commented to me wondering how much protein gets drained out in the whey and from what I can find, the run-off on yogurt is actually whey acid and for a little more than 1/2 cup of whey acid it is only a little more than one gram of protein that gets taken out…so not much at all.
+Some folks are wondering how much protein gets drained out in the whey and from what I can find, the run-off on yogurt is actually whey acid and for a little more than 1/2 cup of whey acid it is only a little more than one gram of protein that gets taken out…so not much at all.
 You can look up the nutrition info for whey acid here. *

 If you need to use it right away, that’s great.
 It’s ready to use and should swap out cup for cup in your cream cheese recipes.
 If you need to just have a bunch ready to go for your baking needs I suggest just re-using your yogurt container but give it a snazzy new label. 😉